JuanInATrillion/WeRateDogs/README.md

 # WeRateDogs
-Data wrangling twitter's WeRateDogs page, part of Udacity Data Analysis Nanodegree
+Data wrangling twitter's WeRateDogs page.
+This was part of Udacity Data Analysis Nanodegree